-The Distemper/Hepatitis/Lepto/Parvo vaccine must have been given between April 1, 2012 and February 16, 2013.
+The Distemper/Hepatitis/Lepto/Parvo vaccine must have been given between April 1, 2014 and March 4, 2015.

-The Bordetella (intra-nasal, oral or injectable) vaccine must have been given between October 1, 2012 and February 16, 2013.
+The Bordetella (intra-nasal, oral or injectable) vaccine must have been given between October 7, 2014 and March 4, 2015.

 Proof of Rabies vaccination must come from a licensed veterinarian or certified lay vaccinator.
-Rabies vaccines must be given no later than February 16, 2013 and must be current through April 1, 2013, according to Alaska State regulations.
+Rabies vaccines must be given no later than March 4, 2015 and must be current through April 1, 2015, according to Alaska State regulations.

-All teams must be de-wormed for Echinoccocus multilocularis with a medication approved by the ITC on or after Wednesday, February 20, 2013.
-The ITC is currently negotiating with the sponsor for donation of this de-worming medication.
-However, mushers should be prepared to pay for this medication if it is not available from the sponsor.
+All teams must be de-wormed for Echinoccocus multilocularis with a medication approved by the ITC on or after Wednesday, February 25, 2015.
+Mushers should be prepared to pay for this medication if it is not made available through the ITC.